 A 2006 news article6 indicated that plans were already afoot to extend Interstate 14 both east and west from the legislatively designated termini.
 According to the article, Interstate 14 would begin near El Paso, Texas, then extend east through eastern Texas, cross Louisiana, follow the planned route from Natchez to Augusta, then continue east to Wilmington, North Carolina.
 The freeway would be accompanied by rail, would connect ports, and provide access to various military bases along the way.6

 The bill was introduced in the House of Representatives by six members of Georgia’s delegation in late July; the legislation was written by Representative Burns.
-Companion legislation for Interstates 14 and 3 was filed in the Senate by Georgia Democrat Zell Miller and Georgia Republican Saxby Chambliss.1 The bill is assigned the designation H.R.
+Companion legislation for I-14 and I-3 was filed in the Senate by Georgia Democrat Zell Miller and Georgia Republican Saxby Chambliss.1 The bill was assigned the designation H.R.
 4925 and was introduced on July 22, 2004.
 The bill required the Secretary of Transportation to study the two proposed Interstate routes and present options for construction to Congress by December 31, 2004.4

 On November 2, 2004, Representative Max Burns was defeated by Democrat John Barrow.
 Barrow continued efforts to lobby for the potential Interstate corridor.
 On August 10, 2005, the legislation to study the Interstate 14 corridor was signed into law by President George W. Bush as part of the Safe, Accountable, Flexible, Efficient Transportation Equity Act of 2005: A Legacy for Users (SAFETEA-LU).
 However, the Interstate 14 designation was not written into law.
 Here is the text from Section 1927 of SAFETEA-LU: